studiolampblack/puretypo/_posts/2017-05-15-zelaldinus-by-irwin-allan-sealy.md

 ### Cover page

-Akbar understood what no other monarch from of foreign origin ever did.
-To rule your subjects you have to understand them, better, infuse with them.
+Akbar understood what no other monarch from of foreign origin ever did: To rule your subjects, you have to understand them, better, and infuse with them.
 And hence the language of art and architecture evolved.
 He has Indo-Saracenic architecture and miniature paintings to his credit.
 The book is set in Fatehpur Sikri, at least in the beginning, and the cover art is a miniature painting.

 One cannot help but appreciate the comedy that follows the masque which is ever present in the painting.
 Akbar wearing swanky shoes and holding a tape recorder is funny, to say the least.
 A good amount of research has gone into designing the cover which includes the painting as well as the dull grey background.